Advice > Data

 2. Role-related knowledge and experience (RRK).The company wants to make sure that you have the right experience, domain expertise and competencies for the position you're applying for.
 For more information, take a look at our guide to the RRK interview.

 3. Leadership.
 Google looks for a particular type of leadership called “emergent leadership.”
 You'll typically be working in cross-functional teams at Google, and different team members are expected to step up and lead at different times in the lifecycle of a project.
+For more information, check out our Googleyness and leadership interview guide.

 4. Googleyness.
 The company wants to make sure Google is the right environment for you.
 Your interviewer will check whether you naturally exhibit the company's values including: being comfortable with ambiguity, having a bias to action, and having a collaborative nature.
+For more information, read our Googleyness and leadership interview guide.

 Depending on the exact job you're applying for, these attributes might be broken down further.
 But the total number of attributes does not usually exceed six or seven.